Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Investing Tips

 • If you want some help managing your investments and retirement income planning, a financial advisor can be a great partner.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Formulating a precise asset allocation is a great first step to setting yourself up for success in investing.
 This all-important strategy considers your risk tolerance to determine what kinds of investments should occupy different percentages within your portfolio.
 If you don’t know where to begin, stop by SmartAsset’s asset allocation calculator.